About Club Volleyball

 Some teams acquire these extra funds through sponsorship, fundraising, or parent contributions with the latter being more difficult for some families.
 Fundraising should be a group decision but parents must be mindful that not all families have the same financial ability to pay for additional costs, therefore, assisting with fundraising or sponsorship activities ensures each family can get the financial support they need during the season.

 All athletes will receive an athlete clothing kit.
-During games, all athletes must have their game jersey(s), navy blue shorts (athlete’s choice of cut/style), and navy blue or white crew socks.
+During games, all athletes must have their game jersey(s), navy blue shorts or fitness tights (athlete’s choice of cut/style), and navy blue or white crew socks.
+Please note, for the 2023/24 season the OVA requires all athletes to have the same coloured shorts/fitness tights; style of bottom is a personal choice as long as they are navy blue.

-During practices, athletes must wear either a Durham Rebels, Ontario Volleyball, or Volleyball Canada tshirt.
-It is recommended that senior athletes wear their numbered practice t-shirt to help identify them easier when teams are filming recruitment videos.
+During practices, athletes must wear either a Durham Rebels, Ontario Volleyball, or Volleyball Canada t-shirt.

 Optional branded items such as backpacks, hats, volleyballs, shorts, socks and other fanwear items will be available to order online directly from our clothing supplier for a short time after our registration.
 Athletes may wish to visit our official clothing supplier, Canuck Stuff Sports, in-person to purchase unbranded items such as socks, shorts, court shoes, and other volleyball-related items.
 Identify yourself as a Durham Rebels member to receive a Club discount.